Expert Rose Lesniak Dog Trainer in Miami FL:

 Pets & People Portrait Studio

-“There is a time and place for candid photos and then there are captivating, timeless and creative portraits that you and your legacy will cherish beyond a lifetime.”
-Dani and Yagil, DY...
+“There is a time and place for candid photographs and then there are captivating, timeless and creative portraits that are your legacy to cherish beyond a lifetime.
+DY Rafaeli Photography pride...

 Board and Train